-The states adjacent to Wisconsin, Minnesota, Michigan, Illinois and Iowa, use groundwater protection values/levels/standards in their regulation of practices and activities that might impact the quality of groundwater.
-Minnesota, Michigan and Illinois have promulgated individual state groundwater protection standards.
+The states adjacent to Wisconsin - Minnesota, Michigan, Illinois and Iowa - use groundwater protection values/levels/standards in their regulation of practices and activities that might impact the quality of groundwater.
+Minnesota, Michigan, and Illinois have promulgated individual state groundwater protection standards.
 Iowa uses established federal standards (federal drinking water MCLs, LHAs and established cancer risk levels) as its state groundwater protection standards.

 Groundwater protection quality values/levels/standards are usually developed based on health risk assessments.
 States are often required to follow state-specific health risk assessment methodology when establishing groundwater protection quality standards.
 States may use state-specific health risk assessments, factors and methodology in calculating and developing their groundwater protection standards.
 This use of different health risk assessment factors and methodologies has led to the establishment of different state groundwater protection values/levels/standards for the same substance.
 For example, the health-based groundwater protection level for strontium used by the states surrounding Wisconsin varies by state.
-The level established in Minnesota is 3,000 micrograms per liter (ug/L), the level established in Michigan is 4,600 ug/L, Illinois has not established a strontium groundwater protection level.
+The level established in Minnesota is 3,000 micrograms per liter (ug/L), the level established in Michigan is 4,600 ug/L, Illinois has not established a strontium groundwater protection level, and Iowa uses the federal lifetime health advisory level of 4,000 ug/L as its strontium groundwater protection level.

 The state of Minnesota has established state groundwater protection "Health Risk Limits" (HRLs) under Minnesota Statutes Section 103H.201.
 The state of Minnesota has established HRLs for: hexavalent chromium (100 ug/L), thiamethoxam (200 ug/L), clothianidin (200 ug/L), PFOA (35 nanograms per liter or ng/L), TCE (0.4 ug/L), PCE (5 ug/L), 1,2,3-TCP (7 ug/L) and 1,4-dioxane (100 ug/L).
 The Minnesota Department of Health has also calculated "Health Based Values" (HBVs) for some groundwater contaminants.
 Minnesota HBVs are not standards that have been promulgated by rule but are calculated concentrations that may be used as advisory levels by Minnesota state groundwater and environmental protection programs.
-The state of Minnesota has established HBVs for: imidacloprid (3 ug/L), glyphosate (500 ug/L), glyphosate AMPA (1,000 ug/L) degradate and PFOS (20 ng/L).
-The Minnesota Department of Health RAAs are advisory concentrations developed to assist Minnesota agencies in evaluating potential health risks to humans from exposures to a chemical.
+Minnesota has established HBVs for: imidacloprid (3 ug/L), glyphosate (500 ug/L), glyphosate AMPA (1,000 ug/L) degradate and PFOS (20 ng/L).
+The Minnesota Department of Health also issues Risk Assessment Advice (RAA) levels for some groundwater contaminants.
+Minnesota Department of Health RAAs are advisory concentrations developed to assist Minnesota agencies in evaluating potential health risks to humans from exposures to a chemical.
 Generally, RAAs contain greater uncertainty than HRLs and HBVs because the information available to develop them is more limited.
 The state of Minnesota has established RAAs for: strontium (3,000 ug/L) and boron (500 ug/L).

 The state of Michigan has established state groundwater protection quality standards.
 Michigan "Drinking Water Criteria and Risk Based Screening Levels" (RBSLs) are Michigan state groundwater protection standards authorized in accordance with Michigan's Natural Resources and Environmental Protection Act, 1994 PA 451 (NREPA).
-The State of Michigan has established a Drinking Water Criteria/RBSL for: hexavalent chromium (100 ug/L), strontium (4,600 ug/L), glyphosate (700 ug/L), PFOA + PFOS (70 ng/L), TCE (5 ug/L), PCE (5 ug/L), 1,2,3-TCP (42 ug/L) and 1,4-dioxane (7.2 ug/L).
+Michigan has established a Drinking Water Criteria/RBSL for: hexavalent chromium (100 ug/L), strontium (4,600 ug/L), glyphosate (700 ug/L), PFOA + PFOS (70 ng/L), TCE (5 ug/L), PCE (5 ug/L), 1,2,3-TCP (42 ug/L) and 1,4-dioxane (7.2 ug/L).